Charleston vs Santa Fe

 Which city has higher STR taxes — Charleston or Santa Fe?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Santa Fe charges ~8.44% gross receipts tax + 7.1% lodgers' tax.
-Compare the full breakdown in the table above.
+Notably, Santa Fe benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?